 Everyone tends to become overwhelmed and stressed out at times.
-Stress is beneficial at times when it gives us the boost we need to get through situations like work deadlines or exams.
+Stress is beneficial when it gives us the boost we need to get through situations like work deadlines or exams.
 However, extreme stress has adverse health consequences that affect many of the bodily systems.
 Unless you learn how to manage your stress, you will suffer mentally, emotionally, and physically.
 Managing your stress can take some practice, but it is possible.
 Here are 10 helpful tips to help you remain calm and relaxed.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.